 The introduction of the Advanced Laser Lipo in many clinics as a lipo sculpting technique has the additional benefit of giving the option of the surgeon re-introducing the laser in to the area being treated to trigger skin contraction with the aim to provide a firm and even final result.

-Involves using a specialised cannula that emits ultrasound vibrations inside the body to disturb and emulsify fat cells, making them easier to remove using a specially designed cannula.
+Ultrasound-assisted liposuction involves using a specialised cannula that emits ultrasound vibrations inside the body to disturb and emulsify fat cells.
+These emulsified fat cells are then easily removed using a specially designed cannula.

 In recent years medical developments have led to non-surgical procedures in fat modelling.
 They provide options for patients to take advantage of cheaper liposuction as techniques are not invasive and involve using the very latest ultrasound and radio-frequency (RF) technology as well as shapewear garments to help contour their body.